-Opportunities are the heart of the Volunteer program: They're what your users see, and can apply to participate in, on the Volunteer Homepage (see image below).
+Opportunities are the heart of the Volunteer program: They're what your users see, and can apply to participate in, on the Volunteer Opportunities page (see image below).

-NOTE: A number of Volunteer settings should be established prior to creating Opportunities: So, before creating an Opportunity, complete the pages in the Volunteer > Settings menu (e.g., define your Opportunity Types, create your application forms, etc.).
+TIP: A number of Volunteer items should be established prior to creating your Opportunities.
+So, before doing so, complete the other pages in the Volunteer section (define your Opportunity Types, create your application forms, etc.).

 Create an Opportunity

 Click the Create Opportunity button to begin the process; creating an Opportunity is a four-step process:

 Select the Opportunity Type that best fits the Opportunity you're creating (e.g., committee service, charity activities, etc.).

 NOTE: Opportunity Types determine a number of important settings, like who can view and participate in an Opportunity, whether participation requires users to submit an application that must be approved, and which emails are sent throughout the volunteer process.
 See Manage Volunteer Opportunity Types to learn more.